 Taro is a starch-rich, globular fleshy taproot of aroid family plants.
-Its underground root, known as corm, is one of the popular edible root vegetables in large parts Asia, Pacific islands, West Africa, and Amazonian regions of South America.
-Some of the common names are cocoyam, dasheen, colocasia, elephant’s ear (plant and leaves), kalo, etc.
+Its underground root, known as a corm, is one of the traditional edible root vegetables to the greater parts of Asia, the Pacific islands, West Africa, and the Amazonian regions of South America.
+Some of the common names are cocoyam, dasheen, Colocasia, elephant’s ear plant, amadumbe, kalo,, etc.

 Binomially, it belongs to the Araceae (aroid) family, in the large genus, Colocasia.

 |Dasheen roots, popular as kalo in the Pacific islands.||Dasheen (Taro) plant (C.esculenta var.esculenta) Courtesy:IngaMun.|